bobblePandey/ParkingLotSpringApp/README.md

-# ParkingLotSprintApp
+# ParkingLotSpringApp
-This is sample parking lot app in sprint boot with DB JPA persistence
+This is sample parking lot app in spring boot with DB JPA persistence